 Breast tenderness

-The increase in progesterone during the luteal phase causes the mammary glands to grow, and you may experience breast swelling, tenderness, or even mild pain during this time.
-However, this is not necessarily a symptom of PMS.
-In some cases, it can be an early sign of pregnancy . ( 2 )
+An increase in progesterone during the luteal phase causes the mammary glands to grow, so you may notice breast swelling, increased sensitivity, or even mild pain during this period.
+However, it is not always necessarily a symptom of premenstrual syndrome.
+In some cases, it may be an early sign of pregnancy.
+(2)

 Increased fatigue

-The menstrual cycle and fluctuating estrogen and progesterone levels can impact sleep quality and overall energy .
-Research shows that up to 7 out of 10 women experience changes in their sleep patterns before their period, making premenstrual insomnia a relatively common symptom of PMS. ( 3 )
+The menstrual cycle and fluctuating estrogen and progesterone levels can impact sleep quality and overall energy.
+Research even shows that up to 7 out of 10 women experience changes in sleep patterns before menstruation, making so-called premenstrual insomnia a fairly common PMS symptom.
+(3)

 Water retention

-Hormonal fluctuations in the latter part of your cycle can lead to fluid retention, which is why you may feel bloated right before your period. ( 5 ) In addition, you may also experience a temporary change in weight due to water retention.
+Hormonal fluctuations in the second half of the cycle can lead to fluid retention in the body, which is why you may feel bloated just before menstruation.
+(5) Additionally, due to water retention, you may also experience a temporary change in body weight.

 Do you have questions about the menstrual cycle and women's health?
-Ask in our free Femvie consultation .
+Ask in our Femvie advisory service for free.

 The Femvie team